 The Becca Sue Klein All Kids Fish is committed to creating events that demonstrate that the sport of fly fishing is open to all, and that the need for conservation requires the efforts of every person on this planet.

 We are proud to cultivate a community that promotes equity and inclusivity, so that the kids who participate in our events see themselves reflected in the many volunteers, guides, and staff members present.
-That means that the All Kids Fish events not only welcome all identities, perspectives, and cultures, but also celebrate diversity so that each angler feels a true sense of belonging – both on and off the water.
+That means that the All Kids Fish program not only welcomes all identities, perspectives, and cultures, but also celebrates diversity so that each angler feels a true sense of belonging – both on and off the water.

 – Becca Sue Klein, Founder